DrLex0/quake-frogbots/waypoint/README.md

 Saving work-in-progress, testing it with bots, and then continuing to edit, is the **only** sane workflow to make good waypoints for any map larger than a trivial 1-on-1.
 Making good waypoints for a larger map can take _days._ Trying to do it in a single session and hoping nothing crashes, and hoping it will be perfect from the first time, is _insane._

-Again, one can use the same 2 methods to resume editing waypoints already available for a map:
+One can use the same 2 methods as described above to resume editing existing waypoints for a map:

 1. Rebuild the waypoint tool with your latest waypoint code added to the `maps` directory.
-This is by far the easiest way for work-in-progress.
+2. Inject the waypoints into the `.map` file and rebuild the BSP, or, if the Quake engine you're using supports `.ent` files, inject the waypoints into such file.

-2. Inject the waypoints into the `.map` file and rebuild the map.
-In practice this should only be done when both the map and the waypoints are considered ready for release.
+Recompiling the tool or using an `.ent` file are the easiest methods.
+Building waypoints into a BSP should be kept as final step when both the map and waypoints are ready for release.

 # Waypoint Creating and Editing Guide

 This is an evolved version of Mick's guide, which should now be considered obsolete, although it was a great starting point without which all this stuff would never have existed.

 If you want to create waypoints for a map, I advise to first get familiar with that map.
 Ideally, play the map with human opponents, although you can also learn a lot by observing it being played.
+The nice thing about the waypoint tool though, is that _it runs inside Quake,_ and one can also explore maps in it, and try out jumps and such.

 ## How the Frogbot works, in a nutshell